-Meriam-Webster defines a Customer as:
+Merriam-Webster defines a Customer as:

 - 1: one that purchases a commodity or service

-- 2: an individual usually having some specified distinctive trait
+- 2: an individual, usually having some specified distinctive trait

-Example: a real tough customer
+Example: a really tough customer

-- a person entertained in one’s house
+- entertained in one’s house

-- a person to whom hospitality is extended
+- to whom hospitality is extended

-- Do you treat them as a $$$ sign or just a one-shot deal?
+- $$$ sign or just a one-shot deal?

-- Do you treat them as a burden because you don’t have time to deal with their questions?
+- Burden because you don’t have time to deal with their questions?

-- Do you treat them as a valued resource that will help you build your business?
+- Valued resource that will help you build your business?

 - Do you treat them as kindly as you would treat your grandmother?